atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 *
 .
 33
 I
-step into the next room; I threw it down on my dreshng table.”
+step into the next room; I threw it down on my dreshng table."
 * ^
 t
 Just as she had Spoken the last two